At a conference I attended recently we were asked if we always slept on the same side of the bed.

 ** Develop New Muscles

-It can't have escaped many of us that the athletics is on at the moment and the body shapes of the athletes that follow their own disciplines are all different, sprinters have thick muscly legs, the long distance runners are lean and wiry and the shot putters have lots of weigh=power behind them.
-The heptathalete have beautiful bodies due to the strength and speed they need across the range of activities.
-So to get the body of a heptathalete the best approach is to do a little of everything.
+All professional athletes have highly toned bodies but the shapes are all different, dependent on their particular discipline, sprinters have thick muscly legs, long distance runners are lean and wiry and shot putters have lots of weigh=power behind them.
+The heptathaletes have beautiful bodies due to the strength and speed they need across the range of activities.
+To get the body of a heptathalete the best approach is to do a little of everything!
 That way you’ll build a strong heart (for endurance), muscular legs and a powerful upper body.
 You’ll look great and be physically ready to take on a variety of sports and activities.

 ** Beat the Boredom